 01 of 09

-This free sewing pattern sews a small fabric bag which closes securely with a zipper but is large enough to hold all of your cosmetics, makeup or toiletry needs.
+This free sewing pattern is for a small fabric bag that closes securely with a zipper but is large enough to hold all of your cosmetics, makeup, or toiletry needs.
 The side section gives the bag a bit of thickness to hold all of your toiletry or cosmetic needs.
 Use different fabrics to make it easy to pick up the correct bag for the task at hand.
-Make a special bag for shaving needs, a special bag for your makeup, a special bag for shower needs or a special bag to hold jewelry.
-No one wants to waste time sorting through their luggage when you are on vacation.
+Make a special bag for shaving needs, your makeup, shower needs, or jewelry.
+No one wants to waste time sorting through his or her luggage when on vacation.

-This bag is approximately six inches high and 9 inches wide when complete.
+This bag is approximately 6 inches high and 9 inches wide when complete.
 If you are making one for everyone in the family, consider embroidering names on the center front section before assembling.

-- 1/4 yard of 45" wide fabric for the outside of the bag—a fat quarter can also be used by carefully folding the fabric to obtain enough folds for the pattern pieces.
+- 1/4 yard of 45-inch wide fabric for the outside of the bag—a fat quarter can also be used by carefully folding the fabric to obtain enough folds for the pattern pieces.

 - Craft weight fusible interfacing

 Tip: Preshrink all fabric and notions before beginning.Continue to 2 of 9 below.

 Lay Out and Cutting

 All of the pattern pieces are printed so that they will be laid out on a fold.
 This means that the edge of the pattern pieces that have a double-ended arrow with turned ends will be laid along a fold of the fabric.
 The fabric is folded keeping the grainline straight or parallel to the selvage of the fabric.
 It can be refolded as needed as long as the grainline is kept straight on the fold of the fabric.